JI000000/notesorganizer.com/README.md

 - `public/`: Static assets like images and fonts.
 - `styles/`: Global CSS styles.

+## 🚧 Development Log

+- **Sprint 3 (July 2024):** The AI Workbench.
+  - Implemented the core feature for users to upload, analyze, and visualize their entire note collections.
+  - Read the full retrospective and technical deep-dive in [docs/SPRINT3_SUMMARY.md](./docs/SPRINT3_SUMMARY.md).

 ## Project Management

 Strategic planning, content calendar, and user research are managed in our shared Notion workspace.